-Finally, with reference to the implementation of the Group's welfare system launched in 2016 that provides for the allocation of an annual quota to all Group employees that can be spent on the services available under the existing corporate welfare plan, access to a Flexible Benefit plan has been established for the Chief Executive Officer, in line with his position as a Group manager, resulting in the allocation of a quota of 385 euros in 2021.
-This quota is the same for the entire company population.
+Finally, with reference to the implementation of the Group's welfare system launched in 2016 that provides for the allocation of an annual quota to all Group employees that can be spent on the services available under the existing corporate welfare plan, an annual amount of 450 euro was set for the entire corporate workforce in relation to 2022.
+In keeping with the Group's executive status and effective date of appointment, access to a Flexible Benefit plan was established for the CEO, involving the allocation of an individual amount of 300 euro in 2022, proportionate to the actual period of service in the calendar year.